UtrechtUniversity/dataprivacyhandbook/README.md

 ## About the Handbook

-### This is an open-source, community-driven, _living_ Handbook.
+The Data Privacy Handbook is an open-source, community-driven, _living_ Handbook.

 - 🤝 As an _open-source_, _community-driven_ Handbook, anyone can get involved and contribute!
 You'd help us build something that is hopefully useful to many.
 - 🌱 As a _living_ Handbook, the content can be continually edited and updated.

-### Content

-The Data Privacy Handbook consists of: a knowledge base, an overview of privacy-enhancing techniques & tools, and use cases.
+The Data Privacy Handbook consists of:

-- 🧠 The _knowledge base_ serves to introduce readers to the EU General Data Protection Regulation (GDPR), explain how it applies to scientific research, and describe how scientific research can be carried out in a GDPR-compliant manner.
+- 🧠 A _knowledge base_ that serves to introduce readers to the EU General Data Protection Regulation (GDPR), explain how it applies to scientific research, and describe how scientific research can be carried out in a GDPR-compliant manner.
-- 🛠️ The overview of _privacy-enchancing techniques & tools_ will introduce readers to privacy-enchancing techniques (PETs) such as anonymization and pseudonymization, and illustrate how these techniques can be implemented with available developed tools.
+- 🛠️ An overview of _privacy-enchancing techniques & tools_ which introduces readers to privacy-enchancing techniques (PETs) such as pseudonymisation and anonymisation, and illustrates how these techniques can be implemented with available tools.
-- 👨🏽‍🤝‍👨🏻 The _use cases_ will be featured as practical examples to draw inspiration from.
+- 👨🏽‍🤝‍👨🏻 _Use cases_: practical examples to draw inspiration from.

-### Style / Approach

 While we call it a 'Handbook' - it's not meant to be written or read like a textbook.
 Our goal is to make knowledge and solutions surrounding this topic FAIR (Findable, Accessible, Interoperable, Reusable) and present them in a practical and actionable format.

-- As far as possible, we'll keep the text short and sweet.
-We'd be delighted if we end up with entire 'chapters' presented in the form of an infographic or flowchart.
-- The 'chapters' will follow a linear structure, but they need not be read one by one.
-Readers can simply navigate to the chapter they need at a given moment.
+And readers can simply navigate to the chapter they need at a given moment.

 ### Audience & Authors